 - Analyze the formal assessment rubric results for students in relation to the content-specific learning goal(s) and identify and describe patterns and/or trends of student errors, skills, and understandings for the group or whole class and, in addition, for the 3 students that represent a range of performance.
 Cite evidence from the assessment responses submitted for the 3 students. - 3.
 What did the results from the formal assessment tell you about what was most and least effective about your instructional approach(es) in helping students achieve the learning goal(s)? - 4.
 For those students whose achievement did not yet meet the content-specific learning goal(s) on the formal assessment, what do you need to do next instructionally to meet their content learning and language development needs? - 5.
 Based on the rubric: - a.
-What detailed feedback did you provide to - the whole class? - Student 1? - Student 2? - Student 3? - b.
+Please include specific examples of the actionable feedback you provided to - the whole class - Student 1 - Student 2 - Student 3 - b.
 How will you assist the whole class and these individuals to use this rubricspecific feedback to revise their work and/or take next steps to advance their learning?